Want to attract remote workers, home buyers, shoppers and visitors to your locality?

 We believe that by 2030 co-working spaces will be the second highest use of space on our main streets providing hubs of collaboration and community for knowledge workers.
 Achieving this is a matter of repurposing existing unoccupied space.
 Paul Keogh, a former president of the Royal Institute of the Architects of Ireland, suggested that co-working spaces are a win-win solution, especially if it can be done by repurposing disused retail space in towns and cities thereby converting retail into vibrant hotspots of activity.

-A plan in 3 straightforward steps
+A plan for action in 3 straightforward steps

 Based on proven results from our living lab in Dún Laoghaire town since we got started in 2016 we believe there is a three step process to achieving a Digital First Community in your locality.

-Step 1 - It is essential to coordinate the resources and goodwill of local stakeholders through what might be regarded as a digital town team.
+Phase 1 - It is essential to coordinate the resources and goodwill of local stakeholders through what might be regarded as a digital town team.
 This is the purpose of the @Digital<Location> steering group.

 Why become a Digital First Community?